TarziaResearchGroup/TarziaResearchGroup.github.io/_pages/research.md

 ## Structure generation of (supra)molecular materials

 We continue to develop an ecosystem built around the work done by Andrew in [_stk_](https://github.com/lukasturcani/stk) for generating molecular and periodic structures.
 Find tutorials: [_stk_ tutorial videos](https://www.youtube.com/watch?v=mPr9D7nCQ84&list=PLIWYdPQ9hLzVngMF8NOkiApMtgc_ZwZgO) and [code](https://github.com/andrewtarzia/stk-examples).

+### Unbiased structure prediction

+Starting from only molecular building blocks, the unbiased approach (paper [here](https://onlinelibrary.wiley.com/doi/10.1002/anie.9267462)) in [_cgx_](https://github.com/andrewtarzia/CGExplore) allows researchers to generate self-assembled structures, without human intervention, to explore possible outcomes and guide experimental decisions.
+In the linked paper, we highlight through a series of case studies how to i) handle unexpected outcomes, ii) handle combintorial explosion with a genetic algorithm, iii) how to learn from an undesired outcome what changes you need to make to target a specific structure.
+The [_cgx_ recipes](https://cgexplore.readthedocs.io/en/latest/recipes.html) allow users to reproduce minimal examples of these processes.

 ### Using coarse-grained and minimal models